KNX-IOT/knx-iot.github.io/_pages/building_linux.md

 ## Introduction

 This page describes Getting Started with KNX-IOT development on Linux.

 The build system is CMake.

-Note this also applies to Raspberry Pi.
+Note this description also applies to development on a Raspberry Pi.

-### prerequisits:
+### prerequisits

+The prerequisites are:

-- Linux machine
+- Linux machine (or Pi)
 - installed:

   - git